 Halloween traditions for St. Jude families

 Halloween is a fun time of year for the whole family, whether it's carving pumpkins, trick-or-treating or telling stories about ghouls and ghosts.
-See how St. Jude patients celebrated at home and at the hospital during 2019.
+See how St. Jude patients celebrated at home and at the hospital in 2019.

 Tyler and his sisters love picking out pumpkins as a family and going trick-or-treating together.
 When he was in treatment, Tyler got a kick out of getting candy from his doctors and nurses.
 When asked what his favorite part of Halloween is, Tyler didn’t have to think about it.
 “Candy,” he said.

 “We have so much fun with Halloween.
 Our neighborhood has a fall gathering where the kids and families all eat and play until it is dark,” Reid’s mom said.
 “Then we walk as a neighborhood to everyone’s house for trick-or-treating.
 When Reid was in treatment in 2015, we went straight from an MRI to the halls of St. Jude so he could trick or treat.”

 Quincy and his family love Halloween and kick off the season by decorating their yard with spider webs and scary spiders.
 “On Halloween, we play scary music and Quincy’s dad purposely lets the grass overgrow, so the yard looks creepy,” said Karla, Quincy's mom.
 Quincy’s family also does several trick-or-treat events at local churches and finishes the evening by going trick-or-treating in their neighborhood.
 Some of Quincy’s favorite costumes include a Houston Texans’ football player and Bumblebee.

 Finding the perfect costume